manjil-saikia/combinatorics.in/_courses/cataland.md

     note: proof-based, every 2–3 days — individual

 lectures:
-lectures_note: This course runs in 2026.
-The lecture log will be filled in day by day as it goes.
+lectures_note: No lecture log was kept for this run of the course.

 sets:
   - label: Baseline Test